LPMR Frequently Asked Questions

 How is this program different from a Robert Wood Johnson (RWJ) Primary Care Fellowship, RWJ Clinical Scholars program, or the VA Quality Scholars program?

-The RWJ Primary Care Fellowship is limited to a focus on primary care and does not include a master's in public health (MPH) degree from the Dartmouth Institute for Health Policy and Clinical Practice (formerly CECS).
-It also encourages fellows to do research and development in primary care.
+The RWJ Primary Care Fellowship is limited to a focus on primary care and does not include a master's in public health (MPH) degree from the Dartmouth Institute for Health Policy and Clinical Practice.
 In contrast, the Leadership Preventive Medicine Residency (LPMR) program offers the MPH degree and requires residents and fellows to develop a portfolio of experiences testing change and improving care in actual patient care settings.

 The VA Quality Scholars program is the most similar in that it does offer a master's degree and also requires the completion of an intensive change project.
-Key differences that distinguish the two include: 1) the LPMR program involves caregiving settings outside of the VA; 2) the LPMR program requires participation in two years of weekly afternoon didactics sessions; 3) the LPMR program offers board certification in Preventive Medicine.
+Key differences that distinguish the two include: 1) the LPMR program involves caregiving settings outside of the VA 2) the LPMR program offers board certification in Preventive Medicine.

 Why did Dartmouth Hitchcock Medical Center decide to offer this program?

-We chose to offer this program to take advantage of the strength of the Dartmouth Institute for Health Policy and Clinical Practice (TDI) program, as well as the interest of the Mary Hitchcock Memorial Hospital and Concord Hospital clinical operations leaders to sponsor aggressive learning experiences in change.
+We chose to offer this program to take advantage of the strength of The Dartmouth Institute for Health Policy and Clinical Practice, as well as the interest of the Mary Hitchcock Memorial Hospital and Concord Hospital clinical operations leaders to sponsor learning experiences in leading change.

 What career paths or kind of work do you expect graduates of this program to pursue?